Advocacy & Legislation

 Use of Lead Shielding

 As part of the OSRT's focus on advocacy and education, the OSRT Board of Directors has issued a position statement regarding the use of lead shielding.
-This is in response to the position statement from the American Association of Physicists in Medicine (AAPM) titled, "Patient gonadal and fetal shielding".
+This is in response to the position statement from the American Association of Physicists in Medicine (AAPM) titled, "Patient Gonadal and Fetal Shielding in Diagnostic Imaging".

 Current Ohio law requires the use of lead shielding which is outlined in the OSRT position statement.
 If you have any questions regarding the OSRT position statement please contact the Executive office.
 Read full details: